Dev-Dami/zario/docs/api-reference.md

 # API Reference

-This section provides a detailed reference for the `tini-log` API.
+This section provides a detailed reference for the `dd-tinylog` API.

 ## Logger Class